cdf/NightShiftEnabler/README.md

 - `-nsedbg` enables debug printing (available in DEBUG binaries)
 - `-nseoff` disables the plugin
-- `-nsebeta` enables the plugin on macOS versions newer than Catalina
+- `-nsebeta` enables the plugin on macOS versions newer than Big Sur